-English 10 - Honors [MH02149] - Semester Daily
+Honors English 10 [MH02149] - Semester Daily

-l Credit.
+1 Credit.
 This course is intended for students with high ability and motivation who would like to progress in their literature study at an elevated level or rigor and accelerated pace.
 Literary study for sophomores focuses on American Literature.
 Honors students will read and analyze literature, both classic and contemporary, in order to develop an understanding of the way literature reflects the development and diversity of American identity.
 Students will refine their ability to communicate in written form through daily writing.
 Students will be required to read and complete assignments prior to the start of the course.
 Prerequisite: English 9; passing score on placement rubric.

-I Credit.
+1 Credit.
 Traditional and contemporary British and European compositions provide the basis for developing literature and language study in English 11.
-Shakespeare's sonnets, Jonathan Swift's satire, Anton Chekov's short stories, and folk tales of both Leo Tolstoy and the Brothers Grimm reveal universal themes that complement Hawaiian myths and legends as well as proverbs from Pukui's 'Delo No'Vau.
+Shakespeare's sonnets, Jonathan Swift's satire, Anton Chekov's short stories, and folk tales of both Leo Tolstoy and the Brothers Grimm reveal universal themes that complement Hawaiian myths and legends as well as proverbs from Pukui's 'Ōlelo No'eau.
 An exploration of current events launches students into relevant local, national, and global issues that complement their specific academy and provide them with opportunities for individual investigations.
 This course develops students' reading, writing, speaking, and technological skills for college and other post-high school pursuits, with an emphasis on persuasion.
-There is a required summer reading assignment that must be completed and submitted by the end of the first day of school.
+Required summer reading assignment is due by the end of the first day of school.
 Required for all juniors.
 Prerequisite: English 10.